GiovanniPasq/chunky/README.md

 1. **Bring your document** — upload a PDF and let Chunky convert it to Markdown, or upload a Markdown file directly if you already have one.
 Your existing conversion is never overwritten.
 2. **Choose your converter** — pick the PDF-to-Markdown engine that best fits your document type.
 Not happy with the result?
 Switch converter and re-run without losing your work.
 3. **Validate the Markdown** — review the converted text side-by-side with the original PDF before chunking.
 Catch conversion artifacts early.
-4. **Chunk and inspect** — choose a splitting strategy and see every chunk color-coded and enumerable.
+4. **Chunk and inspect** — choose a splitting library and strategy, and see every chunk color-coded and enumerable.
 Spot boundaries that are too aggressive or too loose at a glance.
 5. **Edit and fix** — click any chunk to edit its content directly.
 No need to re-run the whole pipeline to fix one bad split.
 6. **Export** — save clean, validated chunks as timestamped JSON, ready to feed into your vector store.